Robert Opron: Design history

-All Opron’s car designs have an organic wholeness as if they have been grown or shaped by the forces of wind, light, scale and structure.
+All of Opron's car designs have an organic wholeness, as if they have been grown or shaped by the forces of wind, light, scale, and structure.
 Many agree that one of the signatures of an Opron design is the way it will catch the light, and that it has a dynamic graphical element – movement being intrinsic in its shape even at rest.